polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Source slots

-### [get-count]
+### [get-value]

-This slot returns the number of nodes its expression is pointing to.
+Returns the value of the node its expression is pointing to.

 ```
-.data
-   foo1
-   foo2
-get-count:x:@.data/*
+.data:Hello World
+get-value:x:-
 ```

 ### [get-name]